tfrenkiel040/website/_posts/2024-10-14-seo-is-more-content-distr.md

 ---

 For a long time, I told everyone who would listen that "SEO is a content distribution channel."
+I even wrote that in my previous post.

 And while I still agree with this—it remains one of the most efficient and scalable distribution channels—I’ve come to realize that this view doesn’t fully capture the role SEO can play.
 I am currently reading Good Strategy, Bad Strategy by Richard Rumelt, and this made me realize SEO is more than just 'a tactic' to get your content in front of your audience.